 Funding/Can you apply?

-Westhill consider support for a wide range of projects and have particular interests in activities involving formal and informal religious education, projects utilising the creative and performing arts, and projects facilitating interfaith activity.
+Given Westhill’s history, Trustees will consider offering support for a wide range of projects.
+The Trustees have particular interests in activities involving formal and informal religious education, projects which facilitate interfaith activity and learning opportunities, and projects in the field of faith-motivated community transformation.
+Ideally these projects should be creative and inclusive.

-Westhill also consider grants that develop the capacity of organisations to better serve the needs of their beneficiaries, or service users, in the fields of religious education and faith-motivated community transformation.
+Westhill also consider grants that develop the capacity of organisations to better serve the needs of their beneficiaries in the fields listed above.

 Westhill value projects built on solid foundations, knowledge of your community or audience, clear objectives, and a viable and carefully budgeted action plan.

-Westhill generally consider applications for grants requiring investment of between £500 and £20,000.
+Westhill generally consider applications for projects requiring investment of between £500 and £20,000.
 The larger sums are usually for projects running over two years.

 Applying for funding